dasch-swiss/dsp-ui-lib/README.md

 DSP-UI-LIB implements [DSP-JS-LIB](https://www.npmjs.com/package/@knora/api) to connect with the DSP API.
 DSP-API is a software framework for storing, sharing, and working with primary sources and data in the humanities.

-DSP-API and DSP-UI-LIB are [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public](http://www.gnu.org/licenses/agpl-3.0.en.html).
+DSP-API and DSP-UI-LIB are [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public](http://www.gnu.org/licenses/agpl-3.0.en.html) license.

 This version of DSP-UI-LIB requires [DSP-API version ^12.0.0](https://github.com/dasch-swiss/knora-api/releases/tag/v12.0.0).